 How long are the studentships for?

-Studentships should start in autumn 2019 and can be for between 3 and 4 years.
-Studentship posts not filled by end of 2019 will be withdrawn.
+Studentships should start in autumn 2020 and can be for a maximum of 4 years.

 How to apply?

-The completed application form, together with a 2-page project description for ISIS proposals, a 1 page project plan or Gantt chart (total 3 pages), letters of support and proof of co-funding should be emailed to Martin Jones (firstname.lastname@example.org) by 6pm on the 1st of October.
+The completed application form, together with a 2-page project description for ISIS proposals, letters of support and proof of co-funding should be emailed to Martin Jones (firstname.lastname@example.org) by 6pm on the 23 September.
 Project description must fit within the two page limit and must contain the following headings:

 - Background Background information of the proposal including why it is timely and interesting and the goals of the project.

-- PhD Project The scientific project to be undertaken by the PhD student including important milestones and how will the combination of University and ISIS resources contribute to student experience.
+- PhD Project The scientific project to be undertaken by the PhD student including important milestones.

 - Facility Development/Utilisation How the project will either develop the facility or profitably utilise facility development previously funded under this call, including details of wider use beyond the immediate research team and legacy applications.